spree/spree/guides/content/developer/tutorials/security.markdown

 user record would need to have permission to perform those actions.
 ***

 It is up to you to communicate that key.
-As an added measure this authentication has to occur on every request made through the REST API as no session or cookies are created or stored for the REST API.
+As an added measure, this authentication has to occur on every request made through the REST API as no session or cookies are created or stored for the REST API.